sindresorhus/eslint-plugin-unicorn/docs/write-tests.md

 npx ava test/rule-name.mjs -u
 ```

-## Focus one test case
+## Focus on one test case

-To focus a single test case, you can:
+To focus on a single test case, you can:

 ```js
 test.snapshot({